Charlton Harrison: The Sukkur Barrage and canals construction in Sindh, British India

 The initial conception of a barrage across the river Indus at Sukkur, now in Pakistan, is credited to Lt.
 Colonel Walter Scott, superintendent of the Canal and Forest Department in 1846.
 Later schemes, by Lieutenant (later General) J.G Fife in 1855, and by Dr T. Summers in 1906 and 1910, followed.
 However, a complete scheme was not produced until the project designed by Arnold Musto, a British national serving as an executive engineer with the Indian Service of Engineers.
 His plans were submitted to the Government of Bombay, and in April 1923 the Secretary of State for India sanctioned the project at an estimated cost of Rs 200 million.
 Charlton Harrison was appointed chief engineer, effectively chief executive, of the project, in recognition of his prior executive experience and demonstrated leadership and management skills.
 Work started in January 1925 and was completed by 31 December 1931.
 A unanimous resolution of the District Local Board was passed that the barrage be named after Sir George Lloyd, later Lord Lloyd, the Governor of Bombay in 1923, who had taken an active interest in the scheme.

 This was the world's largest civil engineering project during the first 50 years of the 20th century.
 It is still the largest irrigation system in the world.
 The barrage enables water to flow through what was originally a network of canals 6,166 miles (9,923 km) long, with more than 5 million acres (20,000 km2) of irrigated land.
 The retaining wall has 66 spans, each 60 feet (18 m) wide.
 Each span has a gate weighing 50 tons.

 Reports on the extent of this project tend to vary.
-One report states that "It is the backbone of the economy of the entire country (of Pakistan), providing, through its network of canals, irrigation to an area of 7.63 million acres, approximately 25 percent of the total canal-irrigated area."
+One report states that "It is the backbone of the economy of the entire country (of Pakistan), providing, through its network of canals, irrigation to an area of 7.63 million acres, approximately 25 per cent of the total canal-irrigated area."
 Another report states: "The 5,001 feet (1,524 m) long barrage is made of yellow stone and steel and can water nearly 10 million acres (40,000 km2) of farmland through its seven large canals.
 Some of the canals are larger than the Suez Canal."